banner_images_1500x600_51.jpg

 Your guides

-Dig participants will be led and guided by a fabulous team of experts which across the two weeks of Dig will include:
+Dig participants will be led and guided by a fabulous team of experts.
+Team leaders for 2026 will include:

-• Dr Timothy Fraunfelder: dinosaur tooth specialist and university medal winner for his research on opalised sauropod dinosaur teeth, with field experience at Lightning Ridge, Winton and Surat (Queensland), and in Canada and Argentina.
+• Dr Timothy Fraunfelder: dinosaur tooth specialist and university medal winner for his research on opalised sauropod dinosaur teeth, with field experience at Lightning Ridge, Winton and Surat (Queensland), Canada and Argentina

 Cost

-Price includes all activities (including a highly recommended optional program of evening activities) and most meals.
+Includes all activities and most meals.
 Excludes accommodation and transport.
-This is a scientific and fundraising venture for the Australian Opal Centre and Australian Geographic Society.
+This is a scientific and fundraising venture for the Australian Opal Centre.

 Secure your place